JanoschKorell/janoschkorell.github.io/index.md

 ---

-### NLP - BERT finetuning with huggingface german BERT model
+### NLP - BERT finetuning with huggingface german BERT model for classification

 In this script, I present a simple workflow for finetuning a pretrained BERT model